 During the year, City Bridge Trust continued to lead the City of London’s work in the Social Investment field.
-This was primarily through the City of London Social Investment Fund, which the Trust administers on behalf of the Corporation.
+This was primarily through the Bridge House Estates’ Social Investment Fund, which the Trust administers on behalf of the Corporation.
 In addition, the Trust continued it’s Stepping Stones fund, a grant programme for organisation’s seeking to enter the social investment market.

 In 2012, the City of London Corporation established a £20m Social Investment Fund within the capital of Bridge House Estates to support charitable organisations that want to access funding through social investment.
 This fund is managed by the City Bridge Trust and reports to a Social Investment Board which consists of Members of key City of London committees along with experts in this field who have been co-opted onto the Board.